Frequently Asked Questions

 Can I get a Lake County Library System card if I don't live in Lake County?

-Residents of Marion, Orange, Osceola, Polk, Seminole and Volusia counties are eligible for free Lake County Library System cards.
-If you have a card in good standing with the Marion County Public Library System, Orange County Library System, Osceola County Library System, Polk County Library Cooperative, Seminole County Public Library or the Volusia County Public Library, you may get a Lake County Library System card as a reciprocal borrower.
-Present your valid Orange, Osceola, Polk or Volusia county library card and proof of residence as listed above when you visit a Lake County Library System branch or member library.
+Residents of Marion, Seminole and Volusia Counties are eligible for a free library card.
+If you have a library card in good standing, you may get a Lake County Library System card as a reciprocal borrower.
+Present your valid Marion, Seminole or Volusia county library card and proof of residence as listed above when you visit a Lake County Library System branch or member library.
 Fill out a patron registration card and get your Lake County Library System library card.
-A fee will apply as outlined below.

 Non-Resident Library Membership: